stacks-network/docs/docs/stacks-academy/btc-connection.md

 ### Lightning

 Lightning is probably the most well-known Bitcoin layer, and is primarily designed to address scalability issues.
-Lightning functions as a separate P2P network fomr Bitcoin, allowing participants to conduct move their BTC from the main chain to Lightning, conduct multiple transactions on Lightning, and then send the final result to the BTC chain where it is finalized.
+Lightning functions as a separate P2P network from Bitcoin, allowing participants to conduct move their BTC from the main chain to Lightning, conduct multiple transactions on Lightning, and then send the final result to the BTC chain where it is finalized.

 This is actually a completely separate problem from what Stacks is trying to address.
 Where Lightning takes the existing functionality of Bitcoin and makes it much more scalable, Stacks is seeking to expand Bitcoin's functionality to do things you can't do now.